ChaCha20-Poly-1305/rule-scripting-playground/README.md

 # What the hell is this?

-A set of scripts to generate domain-based routing rulesets sourced from v2fly/domain-list-community.
-As of now, it generates rulesets for `category-ru` and `category-ip-geo-detect`, but it's possible to add other categories too.
+A set of scripts to generate domain-based routing rulesets sourced from @v2fly/domain-list-community.
+As of now, it generates rulesets for `category-ru` and `category-ip-geo-detect`, but it's possible to add other categories too (open an issue or PR if you have a request).

 `*-domain.list` - DOMAIN-SUFFIX rulesets compatible with Mihomo and other tools that follow the same syntax (Shadowrocket, QuantumultX and others)